-The changes that had originated in the academy and then affected the enforcement agencies eventually transformed the antitrust jurisprudence of the United States Supreme Court, which by the mid-1970s had recognized the importance of sound economic analysis in antitrust law.11 First, the range of conduct deemed unlawful per se narrowed markedly as economic analysis displaced free-ranging considerations of political economy in giving meaning to the Sherman Act.
-Indeed, the Supreme Court's antitrust opinions have increasingly relied expressly upon the work of leading academic economists and their coauthors and colleagues in the law schools.12 As a result of this convergence upon IO to inform the law, the degree of agreement among the Justices in antitrust cases has increased markedly; indeed, most antitrust decisions are now decided by a super majority of six or more.
-Economic analysis is also responsible for the prominence of simply-stated legal norms in antitrust decisions.13 now broad and non-partisan agreement in academia, the bar, and the courts regarding the importance of price theory in antitrust decision-making.
-And that has transformed the dialogue in the courts.
-Today, it is common to see briefs on both sides of a case making arguments based upon sophisticated economic literature.
+The changes that had originated in the academy and then affected the enforcement agencies eventually transformed the antitrust jurisprudence of the United States Supreme Court, which by the mid-1970s had recognized the importance of sound economic analysis in antitrust law.
+First, the range of conduct deemed unlawful per se narrowed markedly as economic analysis displaced free-ranging considerations of political economy in giving meaning to the Sherman Act.
+Indeed, the Supreme Court's antitrust opinions have increasingly relied expressly upon the work of leading academic economists and their coauthors and colleagues in the law schools.
+As a result of this convergence upon IO to inform the law, the degree of agreement among the Justices in antitrust cases has increased markedly; indeed, most antitrust decisions are now decided by a super majority of six or more.
+Economic analysis is also responsible for the prominence of simply-stated legal norms in antitrust decisions.